DDynamic-Evolution/MikoStorm/README.md

 ### Not on the TPV List.. why?

-BEcause I never applied and even though I stay within TOS, I dont see a reason
+Because I never applied and even tho I stay within TOS, I dont see a reason.
+It will be a specialized viewer.

+### Issues

+You can post them here on github or send me a mail.
+Email is in my profile here on github.

+### Ducumentation

+Coming soon

 ### ATTENTION,